 If your child is still young (before primary school), we recommend the new 2020 Edition for the improved storylines, illustrations, and the possibility of collecting the entire series until 1200 words as your child grows.

-If your child is already in primary school, then you may wish to get the entire Pre-2020 Edition of books and flashcards before they go out of print.
+If your child is already in primary school, you may wish to get the entire Pre-2020 Edition of books and flashcards before they go out of print.

 Get yours now!

 Owlissimo is Odonata’s authorised retailer in Singapore.
-We ship to Singapore, Malaysia, Australia, the U.S., Canada, and more destinations.
+We ship to Singapore, Malaysia, Australia, the United States (US), Canada, and more destinations.

 Get the Super Saver Sets for exclusive bulk shipping savings.